Expose APIs in an IDE

 When deployed, the .NET classes communicate with the Java classes via your previously generated proxy classes, or vice versa.
-Written in any .NET language (C#, VB, F#, etc.), the .NET code runs in a .NET CLR (Common Language Runtime) or Mono runtime on Windows or Linux, and the Java code runs in any conformant JVM (Java Virtual Machine).
+Written in any .NET language (C#, VB, F#, etc.), the .NET code runs in a .NET CLR (Common Language Runtime) on Windows or Linux, and the Java code runs in any conformant JVM (Java Virtual Machine).

 Your deployed proxies can run on a real machine, or in a virtual machine or container.

 JNBridgePro’s communications architecture gives you the choice of communication channels: a fast in-process shared-memory channel or a TCP/Binary protocol channel.
 With these channels you can easily construct distributed systems that can run on a wide variety of architectures, both on the ground and in the cloud.